NueGy/NgLib/README.md

 ==========================

 Nglib C# library repository.
 Nglib is a library developed in C # .Net Standard 2.0 that contains useful components that can be useful in other applications.
-Open-source(MIT) General and Common .Net Helpers, Extensions, Codes, ADO.net Utils, etc.
+Open-source(MIT) General and Common .Net Helpers, Extensions, Codes, ADO.net Utils, Dev components, etc.

 For the moment, the description and comments are in French.
-You can see french datasheet [Wiki](https://github.com/general-libraries/General/wiki)
+You can see french datasheet [Wiki](https://github.com/Nuegy/Nglib/wiki)